cse110-sp21-group10/cse110-sp21-group10/admin/team.md

 ### Brian Tran

 Hello, my name is Brian Tran.
 I'm a second year ECE major from Marshall college.
 My hobbies consist of playing basketball, tennis, games, and cooking (but very little).
-I'm not really sure what I truly want to do yet since I am taking both EE and CS courses, but I hope I can figure that out soon.Hello, my name is Brian Tran.
-I'm a second year ECE major from Marshall college.
-My hobbies consist of playing basketball, tennis, games, and cooking (but very little).
 I'm not really sure what I truly want to do yet since I am taking both EE and CS courses, but I hope I can figure that out soon.

 https://bgt002.github.io/CSE110/